ros-industrial-consortium/ipa_seminar/ipa_seminar_perception/README.md

 ```
 gedit launch/passthrough_filter.launch
 ```
 You can observe, that the line <remap from="point_cloud_in" to="/camera/depth_registered/points"/> remaps the input topic to the colored point cloud of the openni node.
+For the new driver, you will need to change this to <remap from="point_cloud_in" to="/camera/depth/points_xyzrbg"/>.
 Also, you can see the default values for the parameters.
 Use the command
 ```
 roslaunch pcl_tutorial passthrough_filter.launch
 ```